majway27/aboutme/_posts/2018-11-09-algorithms.md

   - We call this the rate of growth of the running time.
 - Big O Theta - upper bound, Big O Omega - lower bound
 - Recursion Technique - Solve a problem by solving a smaller instance of the same problem, unless the problem is so small that we can just solve it directly.

+### Examples, Search problem, guess a number from 1..16 when you are told too high or low.
+- A **linear** approach/search would be like this 1,2,3,4.. until you get there.
+  - You'll find it eventually.
+Very inefficient.
+- A **binary** approach/search would approach it by spliting in half/halving it.
+  - Each indication of high/low would get you closer.
+Max 9 guesses.
+  - Much more efficient than linear, especially in large number set scenarios.

+### Examples, Route problem
+- To solve a route problem, we need to be able to break each path into uniform, discrete units
+  - Then we can evaluate each unique routes cost in units, pick the cheapest move, and then repeat from our new pos.

 ##### - In the weeds -
 ### Big O/Asymptotic Notation